 The Abbey of Monte Cassino is a monastery built in 529 AD on the top of the hill above the town of Cassino.
 It has some amazing views of the valley below.
 And the best part is that there is practically nobody there!

 These photos actually depict art from the walls and floor, tile inlays and the tiled fireplace inside one of the houses.
-It is amazing to me that this is so well preserved and that the people of this time were so advanced in their designs, art, and architecture. *click on the small photos for a treat!
+It is amazing to me that this is so well preserved.
+That the people of this time were so advanced in their designs, art, and architecture.

 Then it was on to a quick exit of Naples, and back on the road to Positano.
 One quick tip about renting a car and driving in Italy from an American perspective: We skip the extra insurance and just rent with a credit card that has primary auto insurance (we figure the chance of anything happening is slim).
 We usually get a GPS with the car if we are going to be getting out of a city, as the city can be hard to get around in.
 You won’t need one if, of course, you have an international phone.